rstudio/vetiver-r/tests/testthat/_snaps/kproto.md

       v
     Output

-      -- kproto_example - <kproto> model for deployment
+      -- kproto-example - <butchered_kproto> model for deployment
-      A k-prototypes clustering model using 4 features
+      A k-prototypes clustering model (3 clusters) using 3 features

 # create plumber.R for kproto